-The initial lineup of award-winning, bestselling authors will headline the 34th Annual Southern Festival of Books, taking place in person at War Memorial Plaza and the Nashville Public Library’s main branch Oct.
+The celebration of books and reading known as the 34th Annual Southern Festival of Books is on in person!
+The festival takes place at War Memorial Plaza and at the Nashville Public Library’s main branch Oct.
 14 – 16, 2022.

-The festival will feature appearances from more than 200 authors, offering attendees the opportunity to connect with their favorite writers through a series of live events, panels, book signings and more.
-The roster includes Joshua Cohen, Rick Bragg, Tayari Jones, Andrew Sean Greer, Julie Otsuka, Dolen Perkins-Valdez, Margo Price, Patrick Radden Keefe, Diane Kruger and Andrew Young, among others.
+The festival features appearances from more than 200 authors.
+Festival-goers will enjoy the opportunity to connect with favorite writers through live events, panels, book signings and more.
+The roster includes numerous authors highlighted below.

-“We are thrilled and honored to welcome so many esteemed and talented writers to the 34th annual Southern Festival of Books,” said Tim Henderson, Humanities Tennessee executive director.
-“This year’s festival was already shaping up to be a memorable event, as we gather together in person for the first time in three years, but to have so many brilliant authors joining us makes it even more special.
-Our entire team is eagerly anticipating what we believe will be our best festival yet.”
+“We are thrilled and honored to welcome so many esteemed and talented writers to the 34th annual Southern Festival of Books,” says Tim Henderson, Humanities Tennessee executive director.
+“This year’s festival was already shaping up to be a memorable event, as we gather together in person for the first time in three years,” he says.
+“But to have so many brilliant authors joining us makes it even more special.”

 More about the festival